 To remove a Bridgit server from a GSN

-- Double-click the SMART Bridgit Administration Tools shortcut on the server's desktop, and then click the Servers tab. - 2.
-Select the server you want to remove in the Server list. - 3.
-Click Remove, and then click OK to confirm.
+- 1. Double-click the SMART Bridgit Administration Tools shortcut on the server's desktop, and then click the Servers tab. - 2.
+Select the server you want to remove in the Server list.